Tag Archives: apple

 Heat the oven to 190C.

 To make the topping I put the flour and butter into a food processor and go past the fine breadcrumb stage and pulse until big clumps form.
-Then I stir in the sugar, oats and almonds.
+Then I stir in the sugar, oats and almonds (if using).
 Spread this on top of the fruit mixture.
 At first it will look like you don’t have enough mixture but don’t panic as it all works out.
-Cover with foil and then * put it into the oven for one hour in total, but for the first thirty minutes keep the foil on, then whip it off to let the crumble brown, for the last thirty.
+Cook for 30 mins until the top is bubbling and golden.

 It’s delicious and wonderfully comforting and warming.
 I hardly make crumble any other way now, although I might find it all a bit much come the spring time.